serverless/components/README.md

 Serverless Components live exclusively in the cloud, where they await to deploy your serverless use-cases.

 They are discoverable and usable via the Serverless Registry.
-Please note, the Registry API exists today, but currently does not have a front-end with search functionality until January 4th, 2020.
-Instead, reference the [templates](./templates) directory for available Components.
+Please note, the Registry API exists today, but currently does not have a front-end with search functionality.
+Instead, run `serverless registry` for available components.

 To use a Serverless Component, declare the name of one that exists in the Serverless Registry in your `serverless.yml`.
 The syntax looks like this: